ACCEPTING CASES NATIONWIDE

 What is the 1,4-dioxane lawsuit about?

 The 1,4-dioxane lawsuit is about how companies have allowed 1,4-dioxane to contaminate people’s drinking water.
-1,4-dioxane can cause cancer and various diseases, even in small amounts.
+1,4-dioxane is classified by multiple agencies as likely to be carcinogenic to humans or a probable human carcinogen.

 Who is being sued for 1,4-dioxane contamination?